ChenBeici/SocialED/README.rst

 **SocialED stands out for**:

-* **Broad spectrum** of over 10 social event detection algorithms, including classic techniques like Latent Dirichlet Allocation (LDA) and modern deep learning models such as BiLSTM, Word2Vec, GloVe, and more.
+* **Broad spectrum of over 10 social event detection algorithms**, including classic techniques like Latent Dirichlet Allocation (LDA) and modern deep learning models such as BiLSTM, Word2Vec, GloVe, and more.
 * **Unified APIs, comprehensive documentation, and practical examples** that enable users to format their data consistently, ensuring smooth integration with all social event detectors within SocialED.
 * **Customizable and modular components** that empower users to tailor detection algorithms to meet specific requirements, facilitating the setup of social event detection workflows.
 * **Rich utility functions** that streamline the process of building and executing social event detection tasks.